What is a translation agency?

 Samtext has some of the best linguists in the language industry, but even they can sometimes make mistakes.
-However, we promise to provide you with texts that no other translation agency can beat – not just when it comes to spelling and grammar, but also in terms of the overall readability of the text.
+However, we promise to provide you with texts that no other translation agency can beat.
+Not just when it comes to spelling and grammar, but also in terms of the overall readability of the text.
 The secret is obligatory quality assurance, performed by specially selected copy editors and proofreaders.

-We offer the entire range of language services: translation, transcreation, copy-editing, proofreading and post-translation DTP.
+We offer the entire range of language services: translation, transcreation, copy-editing, subtitling, proofreading and post-translation DTP.
 We also compile glossaries that help us meet our customers’ high expectations, as well as apply terminology precisely and consistently.

-All assignments are performed using the translation memory tool Déjà Vu, which is connected to Samtext’s translation memory, TEAMserver.
+Most assignments are performed using the translation memory tool Déjà Vu, which is connected to Samtext’s translation memory, TEAMserver.
 The goal is to reuse as much as possible of what we translate for you in any further work you may commission.
 This has two advantages: firstly, it ensures consistency in vocabulary and style, even if the translator who usually handles your translations is not available.
 And secondly, you get a favourable discount on any sentences that are reused.

-Multiple translation agencies in one
+Several translation agencies in one